dvk65/inland-flooding/REPORT.md

 The Sentinel-2 satellite is selected from various satellites because of its natural color visualization option and 10-meter resolution.
 It provides the high-quality input images for K-means clustering algorithm in the next step.
 To achieve the natural color visualization, the combination of bands B04, B03, and B02 is selected, as introduced in the [Sentinel Hub Guide](https://custom-scripts.sentinel-hub.com/custom-scripts/sentinel-2/composites/).

 #### 3.3.1 Introduction
  Initially, 379 images were downloaded using Google Earth Engine API.
-After necessary filtering steps, the dataset is refined to include 69 high-quality natural color images, captured before/during/after the 2023 July Flood Event.
+After necessary filtering steps, the dataset is filtered to include 69 high-quality natural color images, captured before/during/after the 2023 July Flood Event.
 These 69 images belong to 25 flood event observations.
 The filtering process is illustrated below:

 <img src="figs/s2_workflow.png">